andypiper/wordpress/README.md

 Add an [embedded list timeline](https://github.com/twitter/wordpress/wiki/Embedded-List-Timeline) to your site by URL, using the `[twitter_list]` shortcode macro, or adding a widget to your theme's widget area.

-### Twitter search

-Add an [embedded search timeline](https://github.com/twitter/wordpress/wiki/Embedded-Search-Timeline) to your site using the `[twitter_list]` shortcode macro or adding a widget to your theme's widget area.

 ### Collection

 Display a [Twitter collection](https://github.com/twitter/wordpress/wiki/Embedded-Collection-Timeline) by URL, using the `twitter_collection` shortcode macro, or adding widget to a theme's widget area.